FLClab/MICRA-Net/README.md

 To facilitate the inference on the testing images, we created a `predict.py` within each subfolders.
 Please refer to the [inference section](#inference) below for a detailed procedure.

+<a id="experiment"></a>
 # Experiment

 In the following we provide the user with some steps to allow training and inference of images using the provided models.

+<a id="downloads"></a>
 ## Downloads

-We provide a script `main.py` which allows to download the models and data from source.
+We provide a script `main.py` which allows to automatically download the models and data from source.
 Following the installation of Python (see [Software requirements](#software-requirements)), the user may launch the script
 ```bash
 cd src
 python main.py
 ```

 This script downloads the models and datasets in the `~/Downloads/MICRA-Net` folder of the computer.
+This folder contains a _models_ and a _datasets_ folder.

+_A more experienced user may download specific models and set the path accordingly within the folders._

-This folder contains a _models_ and a _datasets_ folder. __NOTE__ We intentionally removed the Ilastik models from the download to reduce the size of the download folder.
-The Ilastik models can be downloaded from here ([Actin](https://s3.valeria.science/flclab-micranet/MICRA-Net/models-ilastik/ActinModelZoo-ilastik.hdf5) and [Cell Tracking Challenge](https://s3.valeria.science/flclab-micranet/MICRA-Net/models-ilastik/CTCModelZoo-ilastik.hdf5)).
+__NOTE.__ We intentionally removed the Ilastik models from the download to reduce the size of the downloaded folder.
+The Ilastik models can be downloaded from the following links [Actin](https://s3.valeria.science/flclab-micranet/MICRA-Net/models-ilastik/ActinModelZoo-ilastik.hdf5) and [Cell Tracking Challenge](https://s3.valeria.science/flclab-micranet/MICRA-Net/models-ilastik/CTCModelZoo-ilastik.hdf5).

 The _models_ folder contains each zoo models, where each zoo is composed of one instance of a trained model.
 The zoo models are `hdf5` files with the following file architecture
 ```